gto76/python-cheatsheet/README.md

 Curses
 ------
-#### Clears the terminal, prints a message and waits for an ESC key press:
+#### Clears the terminal, prints a message and waits for the ESC key press:
 ```python
 from curses import wrapper, curs_set, ascii
 from curses import KEY_UP, KEY_RIGHT, KEY_DOWN, KEY_LEFT